 Revenue from contracts with multiple element arrangements is recognized as each element is earned based on the relative fair value of each element provided the delivered elements have value to customers on a standalone basis and amounts can be allocated to each element based on its objectively determined fair value.
-Otherwise, revenue is recognized on multiple element agreements as a single unit of accounting when the product has been accepted by the customer upon an analysis of several factors including payment trends, historical write off experience, credit quality for non-governmental accounts, and specific analysis of collectability of an account.
+Otherwise, revenue is recognized on multiple element agreements as a single unit of accounting when the product has been accepted by the customer.
+Allowance for doubtful accounts receivable: The allowance for doubtful accounts is based upon an analysis of several factors including payment trends, historical write off experience, credit quality for non-governmental accounts, and specific analysis of collectability of an account.
 During the course of time, these factors may change which will cause the allowance level to adjust accordingly.
 As part of this analysis, customer accounts determined to be unlikely to be paid are recorded as a charge to bad debt expense in the income statement and the allowance account is increased.
 When it becomes certain that a customer account will not be paid, the receivable is written off by removing the balance from accounts receivable.